OAXFoundation/oaxfoundation.github.io/_posts/2018-07-06-OAX-DEVELOPMENT-AMA-#2.md

 **Kirsten:** Both the traditional centralised exchange and existing decentralised exchange models have inherent weaknesses limiting their potential to service the rapidly developing digital asset market.
 These weaknesses are also a hindrance to widespread acceptance of tokens as an asset class.
 The OAX platform addresses these shortcomings whilst combining the best elements of both trading systems.

 We launched our prototype on 22 June and you are welcome to test trading on it.
-Please visit [https://dex.demo.oax.org/](https://dex.demo.oax.org/)

 ###### Q: I use binance since long time. i m new with oax. how is your platform different?